 (d) Libertarianism is the view grounds basic rights in our individual autonomy which includes our absolute right of self-ownership, from which unrestricted property rights can be derived through how we contribute our work to property.

-(d) Equal consideration of interests means that, when doing a utilitarian calculation, every individual who has interests is considered and everyone's interests are taken to have the same degree of importance.
+(e) Equal consideration of interests means that, when doing a utilitarian calculation, every individual who has interests is considered and everyone's interests are taken to have the same degree of importance.

-(e) Equality of welfare implies that income and property is divided among people so that everyone is equally well off.
+(f) Equality of welfare implies that income and property is divided among people so that everyone is equally well off.

-(f) Equality of resources implies that income and property is divided equally among people.
+(g) Equality of resources implies that income and property is divided equally among people.

-(g) Rawls’s difference principle implies that everyone gets an identical amount of resources when they are distributed unless an unequal distribution will help people who are otherwise the worst-off.
+(h) Rawls’s difference principle implies that everyone gets an identical amount of resources when they are distributed unless an unequal distribution will help people who are otherwise the worst-off.

 2. To get a job in the farm industry, a person must be able to heave around 40 kg. bags of grain.
 Many men, but few women are strong enough to do this comfortably.
 Suppose the farm industry reduces the standard size of grain bags from 40 kg. to 25 kg.
 (88 lb. to 50 lb.).
 Would this be an example of formal, fair, or structural equality of opportunity in the agricultural job market?
 Why?